Frank Mace: Military career

 Mace's military career began in the Taranaki Rifle Volunteers.
 At the Battle of Waireka on 28 March 1860 Mace's service as a dispatch rider drew a lot of attention.
 In July 1862 he was given a presentation revolver for his services during the battle.
 His bravery in numerous other engagements was widely acknowledged.

 New Zealand Cross

 Mace was presented with a New Zealand Cross on 23 January 1877.
-He eventually gifted his cross to New Plymouth Museum (now Puke Ariki) in 1927.
+He eventually gifted his cross to New Plymouth Museum (now Puke Ariki) in 1927 and it was termed a "rare and valuable addition" to the collection.

 Civilian life

 After the war Mace took an active part in the community.
-He married, raised a family and farmed in the Omata district and served on Taranaki's provincial council and then Oakura Roads Board among other positions.
-Mace died at Oakura on 7 August 1927, aged 90, and was lauded in a glowing obituary, which noted he was "a brave and gallant officer and gentleman."
+He married, raised a family and farmed in the Omata district and served on Taranaki's provincial council and then Ōakura Roads Board among other positions.
+Mace died at Ōakura on 7 August 1927, aged 90, and was lauded in a glowing obituary, which noted he was "a brave and gallant officer and gentleman."